cronomantic/ZXDAAD128/README.md

 - **-s** **[SCR file]**  : SCR file which will be used as loading screen.

 This program will generate two files: a `bin.bin` file (the binary data to load) and a `disk` file (the loader).
-After that, you can create a disk image file with those two files included.
+After that, you can create a disk image file with those two files, including also the compressed image files needed on the adventure.
 For that, you can use the program `MKP3FS` from taptools.
 You can find compiled versions [here](http://www.seasip.info/ZX/unix.html).

 ***